ULHPC/ulhpc-docs/docs/jobs/hwloc.md

          7    32    32    32    32    12    12    12    10
     ```

-    Cores in different NUMA nodes within the same socket have a distance of 12 versus cores on the sane NUMA node with distance of 10.
+    Cores in different NUMA nodes within the same socket have a distance of 12 versus cores on the same NUMA node with distance of 10.

     By disabling the extra synchronization operations for L3, we get faster L3 synchronization within a NUMA node at the expense of slower L3 synchronization across NUMA nodes in the same socket.
 This affects multithreaded applications as threads rely heavily on caches for fast communication.
 However, HPC applications use message passing (MPI) parallelism between NUMA nodes which is not affected as much by the cache speed.